knorrie/network-examples/bgp-intro/README.md

 So, how should `R0` and `R1` be told about the routes from `AS65033` that are already known to `R3`?

-### Maybe OSPF?
+### iBGP

-The first thing that might come to mind is: "If the routes are in the BIRD master table, and we already have the routers inside the AS talking to each other, why not just export the BGP routes into OSPF?".
-Well, actually, that can be done, and we can try it for fun, but we won't keep this configuration for long.
-In order to redistribute the BGP routes into OSPF, just add the line `export where source = RTS_BGP;` to the OSPF section of both `R3` and `R10` and `birdc configure`.

-For example, `R11` now shows:

-    root@R11:/# birdc6 show r
-    BIRD 1.4.5 ready.
-    2001:db8:10:24::/120 via fe80::aff:fe28:2103 on vlan33 [ospf1 2015-06-14] * I (150/20) [10.40.32.12]
-    2001:db8:10:21::/120 dev vlan33 [ospf1 2015-06-14] * I (150/10) [10.40.32.12]
-    2001:db8:10:30::/117 dev vlan48 [ospf1 2015-06-14] * I (150/10) [10.40.32.11]
-    2001:db8:10:6::a/128 via fe80::aff:fe28:2101 on vlan33 [ospf1 2015-06-14] * I (150/20) [10.40.32.10]
-    2001:db8:10:6::c/128 via fe80::aff:fe28:2103 on vlan33 [ospf1 2015-06-14] * I (150/20) [10.40.32.12]
-    2001:db8:40::/48   via fe80::aff:fe28:2101 on vlan33 [ospf1 21:00:55] * E2 (150/20/10000) [10.40.32.10]
-    2001:db8:40:d910::/120 via fe80::aff:fe28:2101 on vlan33 [ospf1 2015-06-14] * I (150/20) [10.40.32.10]

-You can see that the route to the neighbor AS is present, but it's tagged as an 'E2' route in OSPF, instead of the usual 'I', meaning it was imported from a different routing protocol on the router that originates this prefix, `10.40.32.10`.

-Well, so long, please remove the export configuration for OSPF again, because it's not how it should be done after all.
-While using OSPF to transport the routes to the other internal routes might work in our little example network in this tutorial, it introduces a number of limitations, one of them being that all extra BGP specific information attached to a route is lost when converting it from a BGP to an OSPF route.
-This limits the amount of control that can be exercised on the selection of the exit point for traffic from a network to external networks.

-### Just use BGP itself

-Instead of redistributing the BGP information into another protocol, it's best practice to just keep it in BGP itself.
-BGP is not only meant to be used to connect to a router in an external network, it can also be used to connect back to routers in our own AS.
+BGP is not only meant to be used to connect to a router in an external network, it can also be used to connect back to routers in our own AS, to provide them with the learned information about externally reachable networks.
 A connection to a router in a different AS is called an eBGP connection, and, a connection to a router inside the same AS is called an iBGP connection.

+In the inside network, iBGP can run alongside OSPF on the routers, the difference between them being that OSPF carries the internal routes, and BGP the external ones:

  * OSPF, the IGP, contains all information about routes _inside_ our network.
  * BGP, the EGP, contains all information about _external_ connectivity.